SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Methodology

-\paragraph{Simulated Multi-modal Student} To realize LiDAR-free deployment, \ie, the detectors only need images from multi-view cameras as input, we adopt the BEVFusion's camera branch as the basis for the student model architecture.
+\paragraph{Simulated multi-modal Student} For the student model, we adopt BEVFusion-C \cite{liu2022bevfusion} as the basis model.
 To mimic the multi-modal fusion pipeline of the teacher model, we make a modification to the network, as shown in the bottom part of Figure~\ref{fig:mainfig}.
-Specifically, after feature extraction from the 2D encoder $En^S_{2D}$, we devise an extra simulated LiDAR branch in parallel to the camera branch to simulate LiDAR features from images, which are supervised by the LiDAR features from the teacher (Sec.~\ref{sec:CMD}).
+Specifically, after feature extraction from the 2D encoder $En^S_{2D}$, we devise an additional simulated LiDAR branch (workflow denoted with red arrows) in parallel to the camera branch (blue arrows in the bottom) to simulate LiDAR features from images, which are supervised by the real LiDAR features from the teacher.

-In the camera branch, we adopt the popular and efficient view projection $\Phi_C$ in line with the teacher model \cite{philion2020lift,liu2022bevfusion} to transform camera-view features to the corresponding BEV features, \ie, $F^{S}_{C_{bev}}$.
-During the feature transformation, the extracted 2D feature $F^{S}_{C_{uv}}$ is first feed to a light DepthNet $\Theta$ to predict the depth distribution on each pixel.
-Then, each 2D feature pixel can be scattered into D discrete points along the camera ray by rescaling the context feature $\Upsilon(F^{S}_{C_{uv}})$ with their corresponding depth probabilities.
+In the camera branch, we adopt the same efficient view projection $Proj_C$ with the one used in the teacher model ($Proj^T$) to transform camera-view features to the corresponding BEV features $F^{S}_{C_{bev}}$ \cite{philion2020lift,liu2022bevfusion}.
+During the feature transformation, the extracted 2D feature $F^{S}_{C_{uv}}$ is first feed to a light Depth Net $\phi$ and a Context Net $\psi$ to predict the depth distribution and semantic context on each pixel.
+Then, each 2D feature pixel can be scattered into $D$ discrete points along the camera ray by rescaling the context feature with their corresponding depth probabilities.
 The resulting 3D feature point cloud is then processed by the efficient BEV pooling operation $\rho$, to aggregate features in BEV grids and obtain the BEV features:

-On the other hand, the view projection $\Phi_L$ in the simulated LiDAR branch is combined with a specifically designed geometry compensation module (detailed in Sec.~\ref{sec:compensation}) in both camera-view and BEV spaces.
-It offers the ability to mitigate the geometry misalignment caused by the modality gap during distillation.
-After obtaining BEV features from two branches $F^{S}_{L_{bev}},F^{S}_{C_{bev}}$, we use the fusion module $fuse^S$ to obtain the multi-modal fusion features $F^S_{U_{bev}}$.
-Then, the detection head $head^S$ is exploited to yield the final detection results $P^{S}$.
+In the simulated LiDAR branch, to acquire the simulated LiDAR feature $F^{S}_{L_{bev}}$, the view projection $Proj_L$ is combined with a specifically designed geometry compensation module in both camera-view and BEV spaces, which will be explained later in Eq.~\eqref{eq:gcm} of Sec.
+3.2.2.
+It offers the ability to mitigate the geometry misalignment caused by inaccurate depth prediction and modality gap during distillation.
+After obtaining BEV features from two branches $F^{S}_{C_{bev}}$ and $F^{S}_{L_{bev}}$, we use the fusion module $fuse^S$ to acquire the multi-modal fusion features $F^S_{U_{bev}}$.
+And the detection head $head^S$ is exploited to yield the final detection results $P^{S}$.
 Both the fusion module and detection head have the same architecture as the teacher.
-This process can be formulated as:
+This process is formulated as: